SzKristof1/AI-Images/README.md

 # AIimages
-The generated images from the YouTube videos
+The generated images from YouTube videos.

+You can download every single image showed in the videos from this repo.